GLIMS-RGI/rgitools/docs/dem_examples/greenland.rst

 Summary
 -------

-This is a good example, all work quite well.
+This is a good example, all DEM work quite well.

 Maps
 ----